douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 3.  **Fortran**: Particularly strong in the area of numerical and scientific computing, Fortran was one of the first high-level languages and is procedural in nature.
 It has been continually updated over the decades to incorporate modern features.

 4.  **Ada**: Developed for the U.S. Department of Defense, Ada supports structured and object-oriented programming but is fundamentally procedural.
-It\'s known for its strong typing, modularity, and support for concurrent programming.
+It's known for its strong typing, modularity, and support for concurrent programming.

-5.  **BASIC**: Originally designed for non-science students to learn programming, BASIC (Beginner\'s All-purpose Symbolic Instruction Code) is another procedural language.
+5.  **BASIC**: Originally designed for non-science students to learn programming, BASIC (Beginner's All-purpose Symbolic Instruction Code) is another procedural language.
 While its usage has declined, it played a significant role in the early days of personal computing.

 In summary, procedural programming represents an important evolution in the way programming languages are structured and used.
 By introducing the concept of procedures or functions, it allows for better organization, readability, and reusability of code, making it a preferred paradigm in many programming tasks.